nsheff/LOLA/README.md

 --------------------------------------------------------------------------------
 ### LOLA Core Database

 You can download a core region set database, or (`regionDB`).
 There are two download options: you can download pre-cached `.RData` files, which LOLA can load in about 30 seconds (requires the [simpleCache R package](http://github.com/sheffien/simpleCache)); or the complete database which additionally includes raw text region files, which LOLA can load and cache in about 30 minutes.
-LOLA Core currently  contains region sets from hg19 and mm10.
-We are in the process of adding hg38, among others.
+LOLA Core currently  contains region sets from hg19/hg38 and mm10.

 In addition to the LOLA Core database, we also maintain a second database, LOLA Exended, which has additional region sets, which are not as well curated as the Core database (detailed contents are listed below)